Note

 The SDK allows to store the bias values among all the other camera settings in a JSON file as described in the Saving/loading the camera settings section of the Camera Settings programming guide.

-Note that, SDK Driver API and Studio also support a specific biases file format (predating the camera settings file) which is a simple text file where each line configures a specific bias and is made of bias_value and bias_name separated by percentage sign (%):
+Note that, SDK HAL API and Studio also support a specific biases file format (predating the camera settings file) which is a simple text file where each line configures a specific bias and is made of bias_value and bias_name separated by percentage sign (%):

 0 % bias_diff